MicrosoftDocs/memdocs/memdocs/intune/enrollment/quickstart-setup-auto-enrollment.md

 2. Go to **Identity** > **Settings** > **Mobility**.
 3. Select **Get a free Premium trial to use this feature**.
 This option gets you the Microsoft Entra ID Free Premium trial.
 4. Choose the **Enterprise Mobility + Security E5** free trial option.
 5. Select **Free trial** > **Activate**.
-It can take a few minutes to activate.## Sign in to the Microsoft Intune admin center
+It can take a few minutes to activate.

 ## Sign in to the Microsoft Intune admin center

-Sign in to [Microsoft Intune admin center](https://go.microsoft.com/fwlink/?linkid=2109431) as a [Global administrator or an Intune Service administrator](users-add.md#types-of-administrators).
+Sign in to [Microsoft Intune admin center](https://go.microsoft.com/fwlink/?linkid=2109431) as a [Global administrator or Intune service administrator](../fundamentals/users-add.md#types-of-administrators).
 If you've created an Intune Trial subscription, the account you created the subscription with is the Global administrator.

 ## Set up automatic enrollment